raspberrypilearning/pixel-art/en/step_5.md

 At the moment this code doesn't have any effect.

-+ Go to `index.html` and add the following code to the first pixel so that when the pixel is clicked on, the `setPixelColour` function is called:
++ Go to `index.html` and add the following code to the first pixel so that when you click on this pixel, the `setPixelColour` function is called:

 ![screenshot](images/pixel-art-onclick.png)

-The `this` in the brackets is the input for the `setPixelColour` function, so that it knows which pixel to change the colour of — `this` pixel!
+The `this` in the brackets is the input for the `setPixelColour` function, which lets it know which pixel to set the colour for — `this` pixel!

 + Test your code by clicking on the first pixel.
 It should turn black.